Pay for UK healthcare as part of your immigration application

 You can start using the National Health Service (NHS) when both:

 - you have paid the healthcare surcharge (or are exempt from paying it)

 - your visa or immigration application is granted

-You will still need to pay for certain types of services, such as prescriptions, dental treatment, eye tests and assisted conception.
+You will still need to pay for certain types of services, such as prescriptions, dental treatment, eye tests (external link)and assisted conception.

 When you access healthcare in the UK, you may need to:

 - Provide your biometric residence permit, if you have one

 - Prove your status online using a share code, if you have a digital immigration status